-Since 1923, the United States has held a tradition of lighting a National Christmas Tree in Washington, DC each holiday season.
-In 1978, a live 40-foot Colorado blue spruce was transplanted from York, Pennsylvania to its present site on the Ellipse, the grassy area south of the White House.
-In 1954, a "Pathway of Peace," 56 smaller, decorated trees representing all 50 states, five territories, and the District of Columbia were planted surrounding the National Christmas Tree.
+Since 1923, the United States has held the tradition of lighting a National Christmas Tree in Washington, D.C., each holiday season.
+In 1954, a "Pathway of Peace" including 56 smaller decorated trees—representing all 50 states, five territories, and the District of Columbia—was planted surrounding the National Christmas Tree.
+In 1978, a live 40-foot Colorado blue spruce was transplanted from York, Pennsylvania, to its present site on The Ellipse, the grassy area south of the White House.

-Each year sponsoring organizations from each state provide ornaments that are encased in a protective plastic globe to shield it from the weather.
-The lighting of the National Christmas Tree is the beginning of a three week Washington, DC Christmas tradition.
+Every year, sponsoring organizations from each state provide ornaments encased in protective plastic globes to shield them from the weather.
+The lighting of the National Christmas Tree (one of many Christmas tree lightings throughout the Capital Region) marks the beginning of a three-week holiday tradition in Washington, D.C.
 The decorations are unique each year and visitors from around the world come to check out the displays and live performances throughout the holiday season.

 National Christmas Tree Lighting Ceremony